 What is the best day in the week to target a customer and in what slot?

-The following table will help you dig in to the details.
 Do note that we can get as granular to the hour that we want to but that really means more testing, more time and yes you are right – more money!

 Well, now that's off the table, the next step is to dive down into the nuts and bolts of the implementation.
 You need to have a clear process that will start kicking from the instant a customer is subscribed to your mailing list, take him through the life cycle of the test and finally push the results for this customer to the STO Engine.